doki-doki-ai-edition/Mod/README.md

 And the 3rd thing you could try is just jailbreaking the ai model by editing the system prompt to make the ai say anything.

-## Why does the game freeze?

-This means that the ai is generating the output.
-You should wait for it to be done.

 ## What hardware do I need?